• Skip to main content

 About The Ingredients

-• Pine nuts: This recipe uses rice with pine nuts, and we personally wouldn’t recommend any other type of nut.
-Pine nuts have a very mild nutty flavor that blends in seamlessly with the other ingredients.
-But in some areas, almonds or even pistachios are used in this Middle Eastern rice pilaf.
+• Pine nuts: They have a very mild nutty flavor that blends in seamlessly with the other ingredients.
+But in some regions, almonds or chestnusts are used instead.

-• Rice: It is naturally the main ingredient in this recipe.
-We prefer using white rice like Baldo rice because of its characteristics.
+• Rice: We prefer using white rice like Baldo rice because of its characteristics.
 It is a plump, milled, short-grain variety found in Turkey and Italy.
-Alternatively, you can use Arborio rice or sushi rice.
-Also, you can use long grain rice like basmati rice or even brown rice if you want.
+Alternatively, you can use Arborio rice or any long grain rice.

 • Water: We use just plain water, but you can use chicken broth or vegetable broth to make it even tastier.